 Both plagiocephaly and brachycephaly can be corrected if diagnosed early.
 At first, repositioning is usually enough, however, in more severe cases and if the sixth month is exceeded, the DOC Band® treatment , an orthopedic helmet that corrects the problem effectively, is the most widely used around the world.

 To differentiate both deformations, it is enough to make a series of measurements on the infant’s skull.
 In the case of plagiocephaly, the level of asymmetry of the skull must be determined , in brachycephaly the head is measured from ear to ear and from forehead to neck, since the deformation is more or less symmetrical.

 The following page can guide you to find out if your baby suffers from brachycephaly, plagiocephaly or some other cranial malformation.

 Brachycephaly causes a nearly symmetrical flattening of the back of a child’s skull, often leading to an exaggerated height at the back of the skull and perhaps also an altered shape of the forehead.

 As we always say, before any change in the position of your child’s head, go to a specialist doctor to correct any problem.
 There is a solution, but caution must be exercised.

-For more information on therapies for treatment , the extensive professional experience of our team (more than 35 years), or any information about cranial malformations , do not hesitate to contact our centers .
+For more information on therapies for treatment , the extensive professional experience of our team (more than 35 years and over 4.000 cases treated successfully), or any information about cranial malformations , do not hesitate to contact our centers .